 - developing leaders and an effective management system.

 Lean thinking and practice help organizations become both innovative and competitive, which in turn allows them to become sustainable.

-Today, lean has become a new, more effective approach to doing work, no matter what the work is, the sector or the size of the organization.
-In a lean organization, problems are opportunities for meaningful learning rather than errors to be swept under the rug or quickly resolved.
+Lean principles may have their roots in Toyota‘s factories in Japan, but today lean thinking has come to represent an alternative, superior approach to doing work – no matter what the work is, the sector or the size of the organization.
+In a lean organization, problems are opportunities for meaningful learning rather than mistakes to be swept under the rug or quickly resolved.
 Managers act as coaches, helping others get comfortable identifying problems and practicing daily continuous improvement.